Why cybercriminals are stalking your social media accounts

 Another way in which people can open themselves to an attack is through Wi-Fi.

-A hacker can set up a rogue Wi-Fi network in public, and once you connect to it, the hacker can see every password you enter and every email you send.
+A hacker can set up a rogue Wi-Fi network in public, and once people connect to it, he can see every password they enter and every email they send.

-He can also access your contacts and documents in what is called a “man in the middle” attack.
+He can also access their contacts and documents in what is called a “man in the middle” attack.

 To get free Wi-Fi, people are sometimes asked to download an application first.
 But a hacker can use this app to access their location via GPS, record their conversations and access their camera and photos – all without them knowing.